Coryc3133/um_esclab_r_intro/README_datasets.md

 ## `another_data_set.csv`

-This is a fake dataset that was created for the tutorial (simply for learning to set working directories and read in data).
+This is a fake dataset that was created for the tutorial (simply for learning to import & export data).